Elite50/e50-table/README.md

 **Default: `t`**.
 If provided, changes the alias of an individual data value in each row's child scope from `t` to `string`.

-#### `e50-fetch="url"`
+#### `e50-fetch="string"`

-If provided, the table will make an AJAX request to the specified `url` and use the response to populate the table.
+If provided, the table will make an AJAX request to the specified url `string` and use the response to populate the table.
 It expects the response as a JSON object with a `data` property, which it will use to fill the table.

-The `url` can be parameterized using `:param` syntax, as in [ngResource](https://docs.angularjs.org/api/ngResource).
+The `string` can be parameterized using `:param` syntax, as in [ngResource](https://docs.angularjs.org/api/ngResource).
 These paremeters will be populated by the `e50-fetch-params` attribute.

 If `e50-data` is set, the result of the fetch will replace the parent scope variable defined by the `e50-data` attributed.